algosup/2023-2024-project-2-x86-retrogaming-team-4/docs/functionnal/functional-specifications.md

 ## Project scope

-This software's primary objective is to create a clone of Pac-Man followong all the guidelines of the original retro game using DOSBox, an x86 emulator.
+This software's primary objective is to create a clone of Pac-Man following all the guidelines of the original retro game using DOSBox.

 ## Stakeholders